pvphan/pvphan.github.io/_posts/2023-01-16-keyboard-computer-rpi468.md

 Overall I'm quite happy with the result.
 I use it most as a regular keyboard, especially when I travel.
 Since my work spaces at the office and at home have their own dedicated keyboard, this one usually stays in my backpack as a fully-loaded Linux PC backup.

+In my latest iteration (which I won't document here), I designed a passive heatsink and modified the case to accept it.
+I also changed the material to PETG instead of PLA for improved durability and heat tolerance.

+Thanks for reading!